tidalcycles/awesome-tidalcycles/readme.md

 - [Kidal](https://gitlab.com/ndr_brt/kidal) - a 'port' of Tidal to Kotlin
 - [Strudel](https://strudel.tidalcycles.org) - an active 'port' of Tidal to Javascript
 - [Vortex](https://github.com/tidalcycles/vortex/) - an active 'port' of Tidal to Python

+## Samples

+Sample packs ready to be used with TidalCycles

+- [Dirt-Samples](https://github.com/tidalcycles/Dirt-Samples) - the default SuperDirt samples
+- [Clean-Samples](https://github.com/tidalcycles/Clean-Samples) - samples with clear provenance and license info (generally a permissive creative commons licence) managed by the community
+- [tidal-drum-machines](https://github.com/ritchse/tidal-drum-machines) - A huge collection of drum machines for SuperDirt

 ## Videos